 Child protection mechanisms in India

-The placement of a child in a shelter or an orphanage in Delhi is subject to Indian legislation which guarantees children’s rights.
 TARA works in close co-operation with the relevant institutions in Delhi to ensure the respect of the children’s fundamental rights, as enacted by Indian Law and the Declaration of the Rights of the Child (UN, 1959).

-Children are placed in TARA through a placement order by the Child Welfare Committee, a statutory body which enquires about each child’s situation according to the statutes of the Juvenile Justice Act (2015) and decides if the placement of the child in a children’s home or an orphanage is necessary, or if a non-institutional educational support is more appropriate.
+Children are placed in TARA Homes through an order by the Child Welfare Committee, a statutory body which enquires about each child’s situation according to the statutes of the Juvenile Justice Act (2015) and decides if the placement of the child in a children’s home or an orphanage is necessary, or if a non-institutional educational support is more appropriate.
+Children placed in institutional care are labelled “in need of care and protection”, as per the Juvenile Justice Act 2015.

-Our Child Protection Policy
+TARA Child Protection Policy

 Child Participation in their own protection